-WASHINGTON, Sept.
-10, 2015 – The Pork Rind Factory, a Spartanburg, S.C. establishment, is recalling approximately 18,406 pounds of pork rinds due to misbranding and possible undeclared allergens, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
-The products contain milk and soy, known allergens which are not declared on the product label.
+WASHINGTON, Dec.
+24, 2016 – Texas Best Proteins (Farm to Market Foods), a Santo, Texas establishment, is recalling approximately 25,332 pounds of Cajun Style Dirty Rice containing chicken products and Turkey Cajun Dinner Kits containing Dirty Rice due to misbranding and undeclared allergens, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+The product may contain peanuts, a known allergen, which is not declared on the product label.

-The products subject to recall bear the establishment number “EST. M888” inside the USDA mark of inspection.
-These items produced were shipped to North Carolina, South Carolina, Virginia, and Pennsylvania.
+The products subject to recall bear establishment number “EST. 950” inside the USDA mark of inspection.
+The products were shipped to retail locations in Texas.

 There have been no confirmed reports of adverse reactions due to consumption of these products.
 Anyone concerned about an injury or illness should contact a healthcare provider.

 Consumers who have purchased these products are urged not to consume them.
 These products should be thrown away or returned to the place of purchase.

 FSIS routinely conducts recall effectiveness checks to verify recalling firms notify their customers of the recall and that steps are taken to make certain that the product is no longer available to consumers.
 When available, the retail distribution list will be posted on the FSIS website at www.fsis.usda.gov/recalls.

 Consumers or media with questions about the recall can contact Jason Beyer, at (940) 468-7185.